 Get your glue and dab a tiny bit going on the edge of the piece in the non-fringed area.
 Take your wire stem piece and start wrapping the fringed piece, beginning with the glued edge, just twirl it around until it gets to the end.
 The fringey part should be sticking out like this.

 Now if you have any yellow crepe paper here’s a neat trick.
 Cut a few strips off the edge into tiny confetti sized pieces and just let them fall into the paper plate.

 Squirt some glue into the plate and dip the fringey end of the budding stem into t eh glue and then dip into the yellow confetti – this is a great way to add a little real-life detail.

 Set it somewhere it will stick up so it can dry, now we’re going to tackle the petals.
 To make them more realistic, you need to have different size petals in multiple rows.

 Have you ever seen a real rose up close, you notice it has light areas and dark areas naturally occurring?
 That’s what we want to go for.

 I’m beginning with the template for the first petal and I need to cut 9 of them.
 To save time, get a long strip of paper and fold it in thirds lengthwise, and then fold it down the middle.

-I’m using pink paper and I ran across it with one of my fabric markers using the broad side in a dark pink, to add highlights.
 Once you have got all the petals cut dab glue on the middle crease of the petal and attach it to the stem right around the fringe area.
 Repeat with the other petals.

 Creating the Stem